shijinkumar9/Proxy-Server_with_LRU_Cache/README.md

-# Proxy Server with Caching
+# Proxy Server with LRU Caching

-This is a simple proxy server written in C that implements request forwarding and basic caching.
+This is a simple multi-threaded HTTP proxy server written in C that supports request forwarding and **Least Recently Used (LRU) caching**.
+It accepts requests from clients (such as browsers), fetches data from remote servers, caches responses, and serves future repeated requests faster using the LRU strategy.

 ## 🔧 Features
 - Parses client HTTP requests